-Mrs Toyin Saraki was appointed Inaugural Global Goodwill Ambassador to the International Confederation of Midwives in 2014, taking on the responsibility of advocating for the improved recognition of the roles, rights and remuneration of the midwifery profession, globally.
+H.E Mrs Toyin Saraki was appointed Inaugural Global Goodwill Ambassador to the International Confederation of Midwives in 2014, taking on the responsibility of advocating for the improved recognition of the roles, rights, and remuneration of the midwifery profession, globally.
 She is Save the Children’s Newborn Health Champion for Nigeria; and is a Global Champion for the White Ribbon Alliance for Safe Motherhood.
-She is also a member of the International Steering Committee of the International Conference on Population and Development, and serves as Special Adviser to the Independent Advisory Group of the WHO Regional Office for Africa.
-Her marriage to Dr. Abubakar Bukola Saraki, 13th Senate President and Former Chairman of the 8th Assembly of the Federal Republic of Nigeria, has been blessed with four children.
+She is also a member of the International Steering Committee of the International Conference on Population and Development and serves as Special Adviser to the Independent Advisory Group of the WHO Regional Office for Africa.
+H.E Mrs. Saraki was recently appointed the inaugural WHO Foundation Ambassador for Global Health.

-As a firm believer of midwife-centred maternity care, the WBFA’s flagship antenatal and postnatal MamaCare, Emergency Obstetrics and Newborn Care Skills Improvement, Alive and Thrive Infant Nutrition, and WASH programs are delivered through a team of 74 midwives across 655 health care facilities in Nigeria.
-WBFA policies are informed by successive Sustainable Development Goals (SDG) Three, Five, and Six respectively.
+As a firm believer of midwife-centered maternity care, the WBFA’s flagship Antenatal and Postnatal Maternal Care, Emergency Obstetric and Newborn Care Skills improvement, Alive and Thrive, Infant Nutrition, and WASH programs are delivered through a team of 74 midwives across 655 health care facilities in Nigeria.
+WBFA implements and applies a 360 continuum of care model with policies informed by successive Sustainable Development Goals (SDG) Three, Five, and Six respectively.

 H.E Mrs Saraki is married to Dr. Abubakar Bukola Saraki, 13th Senate President of the Federal Republic of Nigeria and Former Governor of Kwara State (2003-2011), and they have been blessed with four children.